GirlsOfSteelRobotics/DocsV2/source/environment-setup/Programming-Environment-Set-Up.md

 Joseph Jackson

-The official FIRST documentation for installing the FRC programming tools is a bit convoluted and time consuming.
+The official FIRST documentation for installing the FRC programming tools is a bit convoluted and time-consuming.
 I've created a streamlined process for Girls of Steel by:
   * downloading and unpacking all the files ahead of time,
   * focusing only on Java and the third-party libraries we rely on,
   * writing scripts to automate many of the steps on the Mac, and